cherylmj01/Pulumi_Serverless_Indexer/README.md

 - Replace **`my-serverless-infra-index-table-a24e71b`** with your table name and **"your-file-key"** with the actual key of the file you're interested in.

 By following these steps, you can effectively upload files to the designated AWS S3 bucket, monitor the processing through the AWS Lambda function logs, and view the resulting metadata records stored in DynamoDB.

+### References

+- [Pulumi Documentation](https://www.pulumi.com/docs/) - For guidance on defining cloud infrastructure with Pulumi.
+- [AWS Documentation](https://docs.aws.amazon.com/) - For insights into using AWS services and navigating the AWS console.
+- [Chat GPT](https://chat.openai.com/) - For general guidance, answering questions related to project development, and troubleshooting assistance.